Circular orbits in spherically symmetric spacetimes and BSW effect with nonzero force: Introduction

 It is also worth noting that motion under the action of force is encountered in the problems where self-force is relevant (see, for example, \cite{detweiler08}, \cite{tores22}).
 Although we do not pretend for literal application of our work to the corresponding subject, this can be though of at lest as an additional motivation for our research.

 The paper is organized as follows.
 In Sec. \ref{set} we list basic relations for the metric and equations of particle motion in the spherically symmetric static black hole when a force is present.
 In Sec. \ref{force} we give main formulas for circle orbits.
 In Sec. \ref{hor} we point out the behavior of acceleration for near-horizon circle orbits.
 In Sec. \ref{Sec_stability_def} we discuss the conditions of stability and introduce the ISCO (innermost stable circular orbit).
-In Sec. \ref{schw} we apply this formalism to circle orbits of particles under the action of a constant force in the Schwarzschild metric.
+In Sec. \ref{schw} we apply this formalism to circle orbits of particles under the action of a constant force in the Schwarzschild metric and investigate the position of ISCO particles depending on the force.
 In Sec. \ref{rn} we consider this problem for the Reissner-Nordstr\"{o}m metric.
 Further, we specify it for the extremal \ref{rnext} and near-extremal cases \ref{rnne}.
 High energy collisions are discussed in Sec. \ref{high}.
 The summary of main results is given in Sec. \ref{sum}.